Skip to main content

 Empty Scan Target

-Make sure to specify an include_pattern which matches one of the repositories in the Artifactory instance.
+Make sure to specify an include_pattern matching one of the repositories in the Artifactory instance.

 Large Files

-For details on the size of the batches and how compressed files are handled, see the remote configuration.
+For details on the size of the batches and how compressed files are handled, see API Scan Configuration Fields.

 Getting Support